shaneutt/wg-ai-gateway/proposals/7-payload-processing.md

 * **Web Application Security**: Enforce signature-based detection rules, anomaly detection systems, scan uploads, call external auth with payload data, etc.

-Despite these use cases this kind of processing is not standardized in Kubernetes today.
+Payload processing can also encompass various use cases outside of AI, such as external authorization or rate limiting.
+Despite these use cases, though, payload processing is not standardized in Kubernetes today.

 ## User Stories